erazortt/DoViBaker/README.md

 - `_dovi_static_max_content_light_level` the value of maximal nits of the whole stream

 # DoViLutGen.exe
-This application generates LUTs for conversions from BT.2100 PQ to either: BT.2100 HLG or BT.2020 SDR or BT.709 SDR.
+This application generates LUTs for conversions between BT.2100 PQ, BT.2100 HLG, BT.2020 SDR and BT.709 SDR.
 The PQ to HLG conversion is based on BT.2408-7 in conjunction with BT.2100-2.
-The LUTs will only process input values up to 1000 nits and will clip anything above that.
+The LUTs with PQ as source will only process input values up to 1000 nits and will clip anything above that.
 If the PQ source has brightness levels above that, use [DoViTonemap](#dovitonemap) to tonemap the PQ stream to 1000 nits.
+Only down-conversions are supported, meaning BT.2100 PQ can be converted to BT.2100 HLG, BT.2020 SDR or BT.709 SDR, while BT.2100 HLG can be only converted to BT.2020 SDR or BT.709 SDR and BT.2020 SDR can only be converted to BT.709 SDR.

 ```
 usage: DoViLutGen.exe <output_file> -s <lut_size> [-i <input_format>] [-o <output_format>] [-g <sdr_gain>] [-c <sdr_compression>] [-r <chroma_reduction_factor>]